Format and Publication Schedule

 After the third issue of Deep Times, we moved to a twice a year publication schedule and a web-based edition to make the articles more readable and accessible.
 We regret that we cannot regularly publish a print edition.
 The design and layout for a web-based journal is quite different from what is needed for print, and the sales of the print edition of the first two issues were insufficient to support the expense.
 We still have beautiful hard copies of the Spring and Summer 2016 issues for sale for people who prefer to read from paper.
 It is also possible to print out individual stories from this web-based issue.
 In future, as resources allow, we may publish print editions for special issues.

-As of the February 1, 2018 issue, we plan to publish in February and August, although that can change due to the vicissitudes of life.
+Currently, we plan to publish in March and September, although that can change due to the vicissitudes of life.

 Topics may include:

-- gratitude for Earth and for the ecological/social justice movement,
+- gratitude for Earth and for the ecological/social justice movement and the Great Turning,

 - honoring our pain for the world, and the Great Unraveling,